 Second Web Assignment

-Your second project is to choose one paper from a short list I provide, and summarize the paper you have chosen.
+Your second project is to choose one paper from a short list I provide, and review the paper you have chosen.
 To begin, summarize the paper (main point and conclusions) and tell me your opinion of the paper.
-Then go through one figure at a time to summarize what each figure says.
-You do not have to comment on every single part of these figures, but you should summarize the question they were asking, what method they used, and the main take home messages.
+Then go through one figure or table at a time to summarize what each figure says - be sure to address every panel in the figure.
+You do not have to comment on every single aspect within each penel, but you should summarize the question they were asking, what method they used, and the main take home messages.
 No draft necessary.
 Just post the final version by the deadline.

 This should not be a super detailed review of the paper, but I want you to demonstrate your facility (i.e. #4 - 6 of Bloom's taxonomy) with the material and the big picture addressed in the paper.